You are here

 Fact: Though poverty or family issues may be contributing factors for Depression, it can affect people across all social and economic levels.
 Many rich and famous people have been known to have Depression.
 The causes vary, and can have nothing to do with how much money you have or how great your family is.

 Supporting someone with any type of serious illness can be challenging.
-Ways to help/support a friend or loved one who is living with depression:
+Ways to help and support a friend or loved one who is living with depression:

 - Know the signs and symptoms of Depression

-- Encourage professional help for your friend when needed (see Help Pages)
+- Encourage professional help for your friend when needed (see Help Section)

 - If your friend is in the hospital, go and visit them if you are able.
 The hospital may be scary and overwhelming for them and a friendly face can help.
 Make sure to ask about visitor rules first.